Wildlife of Arkansas

 For more tips on how to photograph your artwork check out this video:

-Artwork submitted online will be judged on creativity, skill, and interpretation of the theme.
-A panel of professional artists will select 4 winners in each grade.
+Artwork is submitted online and judged based on 3 criteria: creativity, skill, and interpretation of the theme.
+A panel of professional artists will select 4 winners in each grade, including 1st place, 2nd place, 3rd place, and honorable mention.

 Judges decisions are final.